groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.0 =
+* USE Namespace, autoloader, and more goodies to improve code organization.

 = 1.3.7 =
 * ADDED extra nonce to frontend form impression checks to ensure request is intentional.
 * ADDED extra nonce to frontend page view checks to ensure request is intentional.